-- Note: Every unit is run at the factory and the carburetor is set in compliance with emission regulations.
-Carburetor adjustments, other than idle speed, must be performed by an authorized dealer. - Check idle speed and reset if necessary.
-If a tachometer is available, idle speed screw (A) should be set to the specifications found on "Specifications" page of this manual.
-Turn idle screw (A) clockwise to increase idle speed; counterclockwise to decrease idle speed.
+Note: Every unit is run at the factory and the carburetor is set in compliance with emission regulations.
+Carburetor adjustments, other than idle speed, must be performed by an authorized dealer

+- The cutting attachment may be moving during carburetor adjustments. - ♦ Wear your protective equipment and observe all safety instructions. - For units equipped with a clutch, be sure the cutting attachment stops moving when the engine idles. - When the unit is turned off, make sure the cutting attachment has stopped before the unit is set down. - Check idle speed and reset if necessary.
+If a tachometer is available, idle speed screw (A) should be set to the specifications found on the Specifications page of this manual.
+Turn idle speed screw (A) clockwise to increase idle speed; counterclockwise to decrease idle speed.